By Power of PositivityPublished on February 13, 2020Last modified April 12, 2021

 You can win your battle against throat cancer with a positive attitude.
 But first, it’s critical not to ignore the signs of cancer in your throat.
 This form of cancer is highly treatable – especially if you catch the condition early.
 Small tumors in the throat can be removed with relatively little damage.

 The Mayo Clinic defines cancer of the throat as cancer of the throat, voice box, or tonsils.
-This cancer, which is not as common as other cancers, usually begins in the flat cells on the inside of the throat, the pharynx.
+This cancer, which is not as common as other cancers, usually begins in the flat cells inside the throat, the pharynx.
 Throat-related cancer can also damage the epiglottis, which is the cover of the windpipe.

 Risk Factors for Throat Cancer